Digital-Working-Group/language-identification/langid/prediction/README.md

 | output_dir | str | The desired root folder to place output files. | "output/" in the base directory of input_fp. |
 | model_id | str | The id of the desired model. | None |

+Note: If you wish to produce a JSON with all predicted languages and their probabilities, you may set num_predictions=None.

 ### Sample Input and Output Files

 ```